lejogs/lejogs.github.io/_posts/2014-05-24-The-Weekender.md

 > *The Fosters train beer never tasted so good!*

-All in all, a solid weekend that goes a long way to demonstrating that we should be okay come August, both mentally and physically – although our repertoire of songs has to be improved before then…
+All in all, a solid weekend that goes a long way to demonstrating that we should be okay come August, both mentally and physically – although our repertoire of songs has to be improved before then.

 <figure class="third">
 <a href="/images/ap/standard/1462e947e482e5aa_0.jpg">